ZanSara/zansara.github.io/content/talks/2023-12-15-datahour-rag.md

 After a brief introduction to Haystack, I show in practice how to use Haystack 2.0 to assemble a Pipeline that performs RAG on a local database and then on the Web with a simple change.

 I also mention how to use and implement custom Haystack components, and share a lot of resources on the topic of RAG and Haystack 2.0.

+This was my most popular talk to date, with over a hundred attendees watching live and several questions.